QRD Technical Reference

 The wells in any QRD panel have depths that are multiples of half the design wavelength divided by N (the number of wells).

 This represents a hard upper limit to the panel.
-For a typical N7 panel with a design frequency of 500hz, the plate frequency will be 3500hz.
+For a typical N7 panel with a design frequency of 500hz,

 You can stop this from being a problem by moving to higher order panels, or by increasing the design frequency